canonical/ubuntu-core-docs/docs/en/image/image-building.md

 snapd      2.43.3        6434  stable    canonical✓  snapd
 ```

-To view the model assertion used to build the image, type `snap known model`:
+To view the model assertion used to build the image, type `snap model
+--assertion`:

 ```bash
 $ snap known model